 Slips, trips, and falls at home are common.
 Are there night lights?
 Are stairs in good repair?
 Do you know how a home can be made safer and resources to help?

 How the Program Works

 The Healthy Homes program offers free in-home visual health and safety check-ups (assessments), education, supplies, and referrals to Madison County residents.

 This is NOT a home repair or enforcement program.

 Request Program Services

 - Madison County residents may submit a request for services online or call 315-366-2526.

 - Medical entities, schools, and organizations may submit a referral for services on behalf of a Madison County resident.

-This program is funded by the New York State Department of Health five-year Healthy Neighborhoods Grant, awarded to Madison County Health Department.
+This program is funded by the New York State Department of Health five-year Healthy Neighborhoods Grant, awarded to Madison County Public Health.